3araht/chromatonemini/readme.md

 # How it looks & how it works
 Check this out!
 Chromatic Music Lab.
 [CHROMATONE-MINI【DEMO】](https://youtu.be/WQA9r8nkZjo)
-Detailed introduction is shown [here](https://youtu.be/7tFm5GolF3g).
+A detailed introduction is shown [here](https://youtu.be/7tFm5GolF3g).

 # Keyboard kit
 The keyboard kit is available from [BOOTH](https://3araht.booth.pm/).